ancestral/Tabby/README.md

 Clean, tab-separated data format

 ## Introduction
 Tabby is a file format for writing configuration and other text data in an easy and clean manner.
 It is similar to the tab-separated value (TSV) format, but more defined, with a logical flow that allows for arrayed and object data.
+It requires typing fewer additional characters and works well when editing in spreadsheets or tables.

 ## Rules
 Tabby files should end with the extension `.tabby` or `.tby`, but `.tsv` is also acceptable.
 Files may be encoded with any character set, as long as it contains tab and newline characters (carriage returns and/or line feeds).

-There are three types of data in a Tabby file: objects, key-value pairs and values.
+There are three types of data in a Tabby file: objects, key-value pairs and values..

 * **Object** may contain any number of other objects or key-value pairs.
+All objects must have a key.
 Any lines follow starting with an additional tab character.
 The object continues until a line begins with fewer beginning tab characters than the line of the object’s key.
-* **Key-Value Pair** contains a key, followed by a tab character, then a value which can contain any non-newline characters.
-If the following line contains just a value at the same indentation, it is considered a list of values.
+* **Key-Value Pair** contains a key, followed by a tab character, then a value or set of values.
+If the line separates values with tabs, or the following lines contain just a value at the same indentation, it is then considered a list of values.
-* **Value** may be objects or any number of integers or words, which can consist of any characters except newline characters, tabs and backslash.
+* **Value** may be objects or any number of integers or words, and any characters except newline characters, tabs, and a single backslash.
 (Though not defined, `\t` and `\n` are typically representative of tabs and newlines, and `\\` for a single backslash.)
+Other whitespace is counted.

 Additionally, a **Key** is any word which may contain any characters except quote, double quote, control characters, whitespace characters and backslashes, except if escaped with a backslash.
 However, Tabby files should not contain any of these exceptions if possible.

+The root type of the file is an anonymous object.
+Aside from that, anonymous objects are not allowed.
+If authors cannot find a suitable key name then they may use integers starting at 0.

 ## Example
+As text:

     menu
         id  file
         value File